Lancia Aurelia: Motorsport

-In the 1951 Mille Miglia a 2-litre Aurelia, driven by Giovanni Bracco and Umberto Maglioli, finished second, beaten only by a Ferrari 340 America.
+In the 1951 Mille Miglia, a 2-litre Aurelia, driven by Giovanni Bracco and Umberto Maglioli, finished second, beaten only by a Ferrari 340 America.
 The same year it took first in class and 12th overall at the 24 Hours of Le Mans.
-Modified Aurelias took the first three places in the 1952 Targa Florio with Felice Bonetto as the winner and another win on Lièges-Rome-Lièges of 1953.
+Modified Aurelias took the first three places in the 1952 Targa Florio with Felice Bonetto as the winner and another win on Liège-Rome-Liège of 1953.
 The fifth edition of the Coppa della Toscana netted 1-2-3 victory for the Lancia Aurelia GT 2500 of Scuderia Lancia.

 One of the most important wins came in 1954 at the Monte Carlo Rally.
-An Aurelia GT co-driven by Louis Chiron and Ciro Basadonna took the top step of the podium, which was the first of Lancia's many overall victories at the legendary rally held on the roads above the principality.
+An Aurelia GT co-driven by Louis Chiron and Ciro Basadonna won, the first of Lancia's many overall victories at the rally held on the roads above the principality.